Dr. Simon Clulow

 Sam Brennan helped Ko-Huan catch lizards and measure physiological performance of garden skinks (2019 – 2020).
 Sami Richardson helped Ko-Huan catch lizard and score videos for his study on the parasitic effect on the performance of garden skinks (2019 – 2020).
 Levi Brown helped Ko-Huan catch lizards, run heaps of performance trials, and score videos on the garden skink project (2019 – 2021).

 Sophie Hall worked in the lab on the bluey project in 2020, presenting robotic blueys to kookaburras.
 Jarrad Prangell helped Yorick in Fowler’s Gap/Broken Hill area looking for gidgee skinks in February 2021 while Phil Topham helped Victoria and Yorick in January 2021 catching Liopholis whitii and Egernia saxatilis.
-Sébastien Chiasson D’Herbomez arrived right when we started working from home because of covid.
-He worked with Ben Ashton and Martin assembling a database on cognition.
+Sébastien Chiasson D’Herbomez (March – June 2020) arrived right when we started working from home because of covid.
+He worked with Ben Ashton and Martin assembling a database on cognition and is the only lab member never to visit the lab!

 While our interns have also been a great help with husbandry, we have had an amazing husbandry team of undergraduate (and some graduates) from Macquarie: